amrlabib/javascript-essentials/scopes.md

 add();
 ```

-#### Aside hint:
+---

+### Variable assignments by reference:
-In javascript when we use a variable we are using a reference to that variables.
+In javascript when we use a variable assignment we are using a reference to that variables.

-In the example below console.log(y) will print 2 not 1 because this assignment operation y = x means that i need to keep a reference to x saved by y,
+In the example below `console.log(y)` will print 2 not 1 because this assignment operation `y = x` means that `y` is keeping a reference to `x`

-so whenever x is changed y will also return the changed number because it is saving a reference to a value.
+So whenever `x` is changed `y` will also return the changed value.

 #### Example 1.5:
 ```javascript